d-iii-s/msim/doc/tutorial/riscv-virtual-memory.rst

 We have prepared a small example project in ``contrib/virtmem-tutorial-riscv32``.
 It is setup in the same way as the excercises in the :doc:`Mini-kernel tutorial <mini-kernel>`, but here's a crucial difference.
-We can find a pagetable in ``kernel/pagetable.bin``, which gets loaded by MSIM to address ``0xA0000000`` and is ready to be used out-of-the-box.
+We can find a pagetable in ``kernel/pagetable.bin``, which gets loaded by MSIM to address ``0xA0000000`` and is ready to be used out-of-the-box (i.e., it is already the binary structure where the CPU can perform the hardware page walk when determining a mapping between a physical and a virtual address).

 .. quiz::